China's Focus Media aims to relist via Hedy acquisition

-HONG KONG, Aug 31 (Reuters) - China’s Focus Media Holding Ltd, a Carlyle-backed company that was delisted in the United States after short-seller attacks, aims to relist on the market through an acquisition by communications equipment maker Hedy Holdings.
+HONG KONG (Reuters) - China’s Focus Media Holding Ltd, a Carlyle-backed company that was delisted in the United States after short-seller attacks, aims to relist on the market through an acquisition by communications equipment maker Hedy Holdings (002027.SZ).

 Hedy plans to acquire Focus Media, which operates outdoor advertising as well as an internet ad agency, through a mix of cash, new shares and an asset swap for 45.7 billion yuan ($7.17 billion), Guangzhou-based Hedy said in a filing on the Shenzhen stock exchange on Monday.